schmoelder/diss/doc/06_operating_modes/batch_elution/02_soo_standard_auto.md

 (batch_elution_auto-cycle-time_soo)=
 # Single-objective optimization of a binary Langmuir separation problem

-In the following, a more realistic scenario is considered, accounting for transport-limiting effects and a finite binding capacity.
+In the following, a more realistic scenario is considered: competitive Langmuir binding with finite capacity and mass-transfer limitations.
+Unlike the previous idealized case, no closed-form reference optimum is available for this system; the result is therefore assessed directly on the KPI values.
-Additionally, the required purity is reduced to $95\%$.
+The required purity is reduced to $95\%$ to reflect practical constraints.
 The problem is summarized in {numref}`batch-elution_auto-cycle_soo_overview`.

 ```{code-cell} ipython3